 The information in the above table indicates that having regard to the SANG's approved and the residential proposals assigned to them, there are only 2 sites with remaining capacity to avoid impacts of additional dwellings upon the SPA.
 Of the two sites, Rooks Nest Woods is operated by the Council and can contribute towards the avoidance solution of relevant proposals.
-The permission for the Stanbury House SANG requires the whole of the first phase (around half the site) to be delivered before it can contribute as part of the avoidance solution for residential developments.
-Since no proposals to fund delivery of the first phase of Stanbury House SANG have been agreed by the authority, this site cannot currently be relied upon as contributing towards the avoidance solution of residential schemes.
-Therefore, only the remaining avoidance capacity at Rooks Nest Woods could be available for further residential proposals.

-1 Taking account of planning permissions or allocations in the borough's development plan
+Taking account of planning permissions or allocations in the borough's development plan Wokingham Borough Council Annual Monitoring Report 1/4/15 - 31/3/16